mssola/jo.mssola.com/CONTRIBUTING.md

 # Contributing

-In order to get started, you need to install [yarn](https://yarnpkg.com/), [git](https://git-scm.com/) (yeah, it's actually a dependency) and a proper ruby development environment (with bundler already installed).
+In order to get started, you need to install [yarn](https://yarnpkg.com/), and a proper ruby development environment (with bundler already installed).
 Then, you can simply fetch dependencies like so:

 ```
 $ yarn